There are founders who've won but can't stop playing.

 Playing to Continue vs. Playing to Finish

-Here's where Carse's framework becomes practical.
+This is where Carse's framework becomes practical.

 Finite games have win conditions.
 You achieve them, the game ends, you move on.
 Building a company is a finite game.
 Accumulating a portfolio is a finite game.
 Reaching financial independence is a finite game.